 We snorkelled in the non-anchor zone, on the left side of the bay where there is no boat.
 There is a lot of silt at the start, but you will see corals if you swim a bit further.

 We snorkelled Florence Bay at low tide.
-It was sometimes a bit challenging to pass the shallow areas, and we had to make a few detours, but it allowed us to be closer to the corals that are otherwise deeper, so I found snorkelling around low tide was a great time.
+It was sometimes a bit challenging to pass the shallow areas, and we had to make a few detours.
+But being in shallow water allowed us to be closer to the corals that are otherwise deeper.
+Hence, I found snorkelling around low tide was a great time.

 Your underwater photos don’t look that colourful?
 Check out these tips for beginners to improve your underwater photos.